l04m33/music163/README.rst

 The session cookies for current user are stored in ~/.music163.cookies.

 Only phone numbers can be used here.
-I may add user name support later.
+User name support may be added later.

 Retrieving a playlist: